Real Estate Wholesaling

 Every effective wholesaling cold call script follows the same basic structure:

 1. Opening: State who you are and why you're calling in under 15 seconds.
-"Hi, this is [Name] calling about the property at [address] — we're local investors looking to buy in your area.
+"Hi, this is [Name] calling about the property at [address].
+We're local investors looking to buy in your area.
 Is this the owner?"

 3. Qualification questions: Ask open-ended questions about the property condition, their timeline, and their situation.
 Avoid yes/no questions.
-Good examples: "How long have you owned the property?" / "What's your situation with it — are you looking to sell it soon or just exploring options?" / "What kind of condition is the house in?"
+Good examples: "How long have you owned the property?" / "What's your situation with it?
+Are you looking to sell it soon or just exploring options?" / "What kind of condition is the house in?"

 4. Motivation probe: Before offering any numbers, understand why they're selling and what they need.
 "What's making now the right time?" is often the most important question.